jonnor/ipld-image/README.md

 ## TODO

-### 0.0.1: Proof of concept
+### 0.0.2: Proof of concept

 ```
-1) Be able to take an input blob image, convert it into IPLD image representation, push into IPFS.
 2) Then take a downscaled crop of that image (operating on the tiles of higher mipmap level), display as file
 3) Take this image as an input, and process (change colors etc), persist result as new image, display this.
 ```

-* Prototype some code using this format
-* Figure out if and how one can make a valid image by a concatinating tile together
-* Define and make an initial proof of concept.
+* Set and respect the `boundary` property
+* Actually support mipmap tile pyramid.
+Building the pyramid, and rendering low-resolution output using higher levels
+* Support for rendering out a cropped version / area of interest

 ### 0.1.0: Minimally useful

+* Write tests
-* Figure out how we do this without IPFS 0.5.
+* Figure out how to best support IPFS 0.4 (no native IPLD).
+Use a MerkleDAG object?
-Putting serialized IPLD structure into database/IPFS as JSON blob?
+Fallback: serialize IPLD structure into database/IPFS as JSON blob?
 * Implement support in imgflo-server
 * Split out spec from implementation, put into https://github.com/ipfs/specs